 Nex (Claudio Guarnieri) is a security researcher and a free software developer.
 He researches the use of technology as a mean for repression, and provides assistance to human rights organizations, journalists, and activists with issues of computer security, privacy and surveillance.
 Currently, he is the Head of Security Lab at Amnesty International, and a core member of The Honeynet Project.
 Nex also co-founded Security Without Borders.

-In recent years Nex devoted his attention especially to issues of privacy and surveillance and he published numerous articles on surveillance vendors such as NSO Group, FinFisher and HackingTeam with Citizen Lab as well as on NSA/GCHQ and Five Eyes surveillance capabilities with The Intercept and Der Spiegel.
+In recent years Nex devoted his attention especially to issues of privacy and surveillance and he published numerous articles on surveillance vendors such as NSO Group, FinFisher and HackingTeam.
+In 2021 he led technical investigations with the award winning Pegasus Project, an international journalistic collaboration which sparked a global surveillance scandal.
+Previously he also published investigations on NSA/GCHQ and Five Eyes surveillance capabilities with The Intercept and Der Spiegel.
 Nex is also an opinion writer and columnist and some of his work has been published by Die Zeit, Slate, Deutsche Welle and Motherboard.
 He has also spoken to numerous conferences including BlackHat, Chaos Communication Congress, Re:publica and many more.

 He has been selected among the 50 persons of the year 2014 by Wired Italy, he collected with the Citizen Lab the EFF Pioneer Award 2015, and he’s been selected by Forbes among the 30 Under 30 honorees for 2016.